A New Approach to Compute Linear Landau Damping

-The paper is structured as follows.
-First, we derive the analytical solution of the linearized Vlasov equation for ions, assuming quasi-neutrality and adiabatic electrons, which are the current assumptions in BSL6D \cite{Schild:2024} \cite{Kormann:2019}.
-Next, we introduce our technique by calculating the ion density response to an initial ion density perturbation, known as ion sound wave.
-Then, we generalize the technique to the complete linearized ion distribution function response, which involves dealing with a singularity on the real axis.
-Finally, we explain why the method can be applied to the time evolution of an arbitrary initial perturbation within the full linearized Vlasov–Maxwell system.
+The remainder of this paper is organized as follows.
+First, we rederive the exact solution of the linearized Vlasov equation in Fourier space under the assumptions of quasi-neutrality, an unmagnetized plasma, and adiabatic electrons.
+These assumptions are motivated by the current configuration of the BSL6D code \cite{Kormann:2019,Schild:2024} and serve to simplify the initial presentation.
+We then introduce the semi-analytical method by calculating the ion density response to an initial ion density perturbation.
+Building on this result, we determine the response of the linearized ion distribution function, which requires treating the resonant singularity on the real axis associated with the continuous spectrum of Case-van Kampen modes.
+Finally, we provide a formal argument showing that the extension to magnetized configurations follows the same logic, provided that the background magnetic field is uniform and the equilibrium distribution is Maxwellian.
+The explicit construction in this setting involves significant additional algebraic complexity and is therefore left for future work.